 The first day at a new job involves a steep learning curve.
 From company processes, different technologies and tasks to IT systems and communication channels – it’s all new!
 As tempting as it is to prove your previous experience, it’s worthwhile remembering that you won’t have all the answers.

-Arm yourself with a notebook, tablet or laptop and take notes during any orientation, induction or training.
+Arm yourself with a notebook, tablet or laptop and take notes during any orientation, induction or training, even virtual ones.
 This will help you become familiar with the work environment as well as how your role fits in with the rest of the team.
 The key here is to listen more than you talk, but always ask questions when you have them.

 One of the benefits of being the new colleague is that you’re not expected to know everything from the get-go.
 Rather than tackling a new task incorrectly, ask for help.
 This shows that you’re taking responsibility for your learning.
 In situations where you can, however, don’t hesitate to be proactive and do some problem solving of your own.
 Similarly, if you have the capacity, volunteer to help out with any extra tasks that arise – your willingness to go the extra mile will leave a lasting impression on colleagues and managers alike.